wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 **12) Major Product Types Support**

 The plugin comes with full compatibility with simple, variable, and subscription product types.
 This increases the range of offer products that you can provide to your customers.

+**13) Enable Permalink On Product Title And Image**
+By enabling the permalink option from the Global Settings your customers can view the bump offer product in detail.
+Customers can click either on the product title or the product image of the bump offer product on the checkout page.
+As a result, the customer will be redirected to a new page where they can view the complete information.

+**14) Add Custom Image**
+This is one of our recent features.
+The admin can change the default bump offer product image from the funnel setting and replace it with a custom image.

 [**Free demo of Upsell Order Bump Offer for WooCommerce**](https://demo.makewebbetter.com/woocommerce-upsell-order-bump-offer/?utm_source=MWB-Orderbump-git&utm_medium=MWB-git&utm_campaign=git)